FHIR Application Feature Framework Implementation Guide

 Welcome to the FHIR Application Feature Framework.

 A Feature is a software behavior that applications may choose to implement, or be required to implement, where the existence (or not) of the behavior it describes changes the behavior of other actors in the ecosystem.
-Features may be software behaviors that are directly related to FHIR based interoperability, such as "forces version-aware updates on resources", or they may be more general - such as "passes a testing protocol" (potentially defined using a TestScript - or they may relate to the user interface/experience, such as "the interface complies to a [named national specification]".
+Features may be software behaviors that are directly related to FHIR based interoperability, such as "forces version-aware updates on resources", or they may be more general - such as "passes a testing protocol" (potentially defined using a TestScript - or they may relate to the user interface/experience, such as "the interface complies to [some named national specification]".

 Defining Features